balanced/balanced-docs/api/rev1/api.rst

 .. container:: header3

-   The API conforms to the design principles of JSONAPI.
+   The API conforms to the design principles of JSON API.
 It supports only the JSON data format.

 Using REST